vserpa/poc-net/README.md

 In this POC we have:

-REST with WEB API
+- REST with WEB API

-NHibernate
+- NHibernate

-XML Mapping
+- XML Mapping

-Repository
+- Repository Pattern

-Unit Tests
+- Unit Tests